sousquared/Blur-Training_Cifar10/README.md

 ## Architecture
 AlexNet-Cifar10
 This AlexNet has different kernel-size and dense-size.
-This AlexNet is the same structure with [this site][1](in japanese).
+This AlexNet is the same structure with [this site (in Japanese)][1].

 ## Training Scripts